 To arrange a bulky waste collection call 01733 747474, email firstname.lastname@example.org or visit Customer Services at Bayard Place.

 Please ensure items are placed out by 6.45am and left where your bins are normally collected from.

-You can take a wide range of items to the household recycling centre free of charge.
-Or, you could contact your local charity shop to see if they can offer a free collection.
+You can take a wide range of items to the Household Recycling Centre free of charge, or contact your local charity shop to see if they can offer a free collection.

 The presence of asbestos in your home does not necessarily create a health risk but risks arise from the breathing in of microscopic asbestos fibres that are released through mishandling, or in areas where it is subject to heavy wear.

 We encourage householders to dispose of all types of asbestos through a licensed contractor as asbestos must be removed and disposed of in a controlled and safe manner.

 Small quantities of Cement Bonded Asbestos, arising as a result of your own household maintenance and repairs can be taken to the Household Recycling Centre.